Mahavira: Iconography

 Mahavira iconography is distinguished by a lion stamped (or carved) beneath his feet; a Shrivatsa is on his chest.

-Mahavira is usually depicted in a sitting (or standing) meditative pose, with a lion symbol beneath him; each tīrthankara has a distinct emblem, which allows worshippers to distinguish similar idols.
+Mahavira is usually depicted in a sitting (or standing) meditative pose, with a lion symbol beneath him; each tirthankara has a distinct emblem, which allows worshippers to distinguish similar idols.
 Mahavira's lion emblem is usually carved below his legs.
 Like all tirthankaras, he is depicted with a Shrivatsa in Shetamber tradition.
 (Note: A special symbol that marks the chest of a tirthankara.)
 The yoga pose is very common in Buddhism, Hinduism, and Jainism.
 Each tradition has had a distinctive auspicious chest mark that allows devotees to identify a meditating statue to symbolic icon for their theology.
 There are several srivasta found in ancient and medieval Jain art works, and these are not found on Buddhist or Hindu art works. and downcast eyes in digamber tradition while in Shetamber tradition it is wide open.

 Mahavira's earliest iconography is from archaeological sites in the north Indian city of Mathura, dated from the 1st century BCE to the 2nd century CE.
+The Vasu Śilāpaṭa, a circa 1st century CE ayagapata excavated from Kankali Tila, is a tablet of homage with invocation to Arhat Vardhamana, or Mahavira.
 The srivatsa mark on his chest and his dhyana-mudra posture appears in Kushana Empire-era artwork.
 Differences in Mahavira's depiction between the Digambara and Svetambara traditions appear in the late 5th century CE.
 According to John Cort, the earliest archaeological evidence of Jina iconography with inscriptions precedes its datable texts by over 250 years.

 Many images of Mahavira have been dated to the 12th century and earlier; an ancient sculpture was found in a cave in Sundarajapuram, Theni district, Tamil Nadu.
 K. Ajithadoss, a Jain scholar in Chennai, dated it to the 9th century.

 Jivantasvami represents Mahavira as a princely state.
 The Jina is represented as standing in the kayotsarga pose wearing crown and ornaments.